There are dozens of reasons parenting is the greatest “gig” on earth, but there are also days it can seem like the toughest job on the planet!

 As Catholic parents, we have the privilege of leading our children to Jesus.

 The activity in a Catholic home needs to be Christ-centered.
-The things we do in our families should lead us to Christ.

 Home is where the seeds of Christ’s love are planted and nurtured.

 Raising teens who are responsible, hardworking and confident is a noble and vital task.

 Helping teens plan for life after high school is a mighty task.

 We seem to live in a world that rewards the outgoing, extroverted kids who make friends easily.

 We’d like to offer a few more helpful ideas for peaceful mealtimes, especially for older eaters.